vectara/vectara-docs/www/docs/console-ui/manage_user.md

 The Team page also lets you modify users directly from the user list by clicking the drop-down on the right side of of the row.
-This includes changing role assignments, password resets, enabling and disabling the user, and transferring owership of the account to a new owner.
+This includes changing role assignments, password resets, enabling and disabling the user, and transferring ownership of the account to a new owner.

 ![Edit user](/img/edit_user.png)